"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 I don’t know about you, but a blog is an office apartment or a company where you work every minute, 24 hours a day, running your business.

 A blog is an equivalent of an off-line office where we have staff, CEOs, secretaries, storekeepers, and so on.

 If you perceive your blog as an online diary people take it to be, then you’re not equipped with the mindset of a businessman.

 Treat your blog as a business, then the strategies that lead to consistent significant income would set in.

 Blogging As a Career

-Am kidding, am not there yet.
+I am kidding, I am not there yet.

 Even if they start blogging based on passion, the moment they are not willing to learn, they already fail.

 No matter how passionate you’re about something.
-If you’re not ready to put in the required efforts to make it work, you’re bound to fail.
+If you’re not ready to put in the required effort to make it work, you will fail.